 - Professional Interactions: All teacher candidates must display professionalism in all staff, teacher, and student interactions.
 The use of profane, derogatory, or sexually explicit language is prohibited.
 Teacher candidates may use a cell phone during non-teaching periods only.
 The use of cell phones and texting during class, or other school activities, is not permitted.

-- Participation in the Classroom Setting: Teacher candidates should not chew gum, eat or drink while participating in the classroom setting.
+- Participation in the Classroom Setting: Teacher candidates must not chew gum, eat or drink while participating in the classroom setting.
 No communication by cell phone with others outside the classroom is permitted.
 Cell phones and all other electronic device not approved for use in advance of the lesson by the mentor teacher must be out of sight.
 If an electronic device is to be utilized during the participation, prior approval from the mentor teacher must be obtained such that the impression is not given that the teacher candidate is participating in social conversations during the visit.
 Teacher candidates are responsible for discussing the appropriate level of participation required for the experience and for each visit with the mentor teacher in advance of the visit each week.
-Placements should be interaction, not solely observation.
+Placements should be participatory, not solely observational.

 - Thank You Notes: Remember that you are a guest of the school and of the cooperating teacher.
 Please take a few minutes to send a thank-you note to your cooperating teacher.

-Failure to attend field placements, failure to notify the schools or after-school centers of absences, dress code violations, a demonstration of unprofessionalism during field placements, and/or any violations of the field placement guidelines and policies is likely to result in the teacher candidate being removed from the field placement by the Director of Teacher Education.
+Field Placement Removal: Failure to attend field placements, failure to notify the schools or after-school centers of absences, dress code violations, a demonstration of unprofessionalism during field placements, and/or any violations of the field placement guidelines and policies is likely to result in the teacher candidate being removed from the field placement by the Director of Teacher Education.